 My response: That has been my Mantra since 2010.
-Teach kids the proper sounds of alphabets.
+Teach kids the proper pronunciation of phonemes of the consonants.

 David Boulton: Well, today, my understanding from the National Center of Learning Disabilities, and Reid Lyon et all, is that less than five to six percent of the children in this country have anything innately neurobiological that underlies their processing problems.
 For the rest of the kids the problem is instructional confusion.

 Siegfried Engelmann: I would say that it is closer to like maybe one-fourth or a fifth of one percent.
 No kidding.
 I mean, I've worked with a couple of kids...